GStrevens/InsightOfFAIR-OpenPracticesInMicrobialBiotechnology/README.md

 CSV File Structure: The dataset contains rows corresponding to selected publications, each characterized by a set of variables critical to our study.
 The columns in the CSV file represent these variables.

-Excel File Structure (MicrobialBiotechnology_Publications_Dataset.xlsx) -Sheet 1 (Dataset): Contains rows of selected publications and columns representing the variables used in our analysis.The raws that are highlighted in yellow, are the papers that have been randomly selected for reassessing
+Excel File Structure (MicrobialBiotechnology_Publications_Dataset.xlsx) -Sheet 1 (Dataset): Contains rows of selected publications and columns representing the variables used in our analysis
--Sheet 2 (Variable Descriptions): Provides a detailed explanation of each variable and the values they represent.

 CSV File (MicrobialBiotechnology_Publications_Dataset.csv)
 The CSV file is derived from Sheet 1 of the Excel file and was imported into RStudio for analysis.